vtex/shoreline/styleguides/admin/documentation/primitives/box.md

 # Box

 Our design system comes with a set of primitive components that represent our most elementary components, through which other components are built.
 They are basic elements, with no determined style, that are used as a starting point for other components.
-Checkout our [Introduction](/primitives/introduction) page, to see Do's and Don'ts about primitive components.
+Check out our [Introduction](/primitives/introduction) page, to see Do's and Don'ts about primitive components.

 `Box` is versatile primitive component, with no defined style, that can be used to leverage other elementary components.
 The majority of our components are built on top of the `<Box>`.
 By default it renders a `<div>` element.